lucca11235/Neural-Net-Viz/README.md

 Neural-Net-Viz

 Interactive Neural Network built with Processing, a JavaScript library.
-The goal is being able to change parameters and hyperparameters in learning time to ease understand of some properties of Neural Networks.
+The goal is being able to change parameters and hyperparameters in learning time to ease understanding of some properties of Neural Networks.

 ## Project Status